CVS to offer self-swab tests at two Long’s Drugs drive-thru windows starting Friday

 CVS Pharmacy, HealthHUB and MinuteClinic will continue to serve customers and patients.

-State Rep. John Mizuno, chairman of the House Health Committee, commended CVS in a news release last month for significantly expanding COVID-19 testing capabilities.
+State Rep. John Mizuno, chair of the House Health Committee, commended CVS in a news release last month for significantly expanding COVID-19 testing capabilities.

-Mizuno said many minorities have been disproportionately affected by the virus, and that expanded testing with greater accuracy was vital to the reopening of Hawaii.
+Mizuno said many minorities, which live in his district in Kalihi, have been disproportionately impacted by the virus, and that expanded testing with greater accuracy was vital to the reopening of Hawaii.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.